pmi-ltd/Powerapps-Projects/README.md

 Powerapp which a was asked to create, this is a working app and just needed the Sharepoint list to be connected

 ## SharePoint Instructions
-Create a Sharepoint list callect SafetyList then add a column called State, then add the connection in Powerapps to link the datasource
+Create a Sharepoint list callect SafetyList then add a column called State
-All the code is working just make it as you wish to look

 ## Deployment Instructions
 1. Download the Time Off Zip File